Skip to content

 NFC payments use EMV Contactless, not NDEF.
 They’re different standards.

 Payment terminals broadcast a very specific signal.
 Your phone needs Google Wallet, Samsung Wallet, or Apple Pay registered to respond.
 If the error appears specifically near payment terminals, register a card first.
-Our guide on fixing Samsung Pay not working has step-by-step card registration for Galaxy devices.
+Our guide on fixing Samsung Pay not working walks through card registration on Galaxy phones.

 A transit card, a product authentication sticker, and a business card NFC chip all use different underlying standards, even though they’re all called “NFC.”
 NFC Tools handles the civilian NDEF types.
 Proprietary enterprise formats like iCLASS and corporate MIFARE variants stay off-limits regardless of what app you install.
 NFC TagInfo (free, NXP Semiconductors) shows the raw tag family and data format, which tells you whether any fix exists.